LavanyaPremananth/Novel-Nest-Bookstore/README.md

-# Uol Databases and Advanced Data Techniques CM3010 Midterm
+# NovelNest Bookstore Database

 This repository contains a CRUD (Create, Read, Update, Delete) bookstore web application implemented using JavaScript and Node.js.
-The application allows users to query bookstore data, including books, authors, publishers, etc. For a detailed explanation of how the application works, refer to the "DNW midterm report.pdf" file.
+The application allows users to query bookstore data, including books, authors, publishers, etc.

 ## How to Run the Application